Highlights Of The Program

 Helena Kelly

-• Advancing catheter, embolic and image-guided systems for high-dose local tumour therapy
+• Advancing catheter-based, embolic, and image-guided systems for high-dose local tumour therapy

 • Integrating formulation factors such as viscosity and release kinetics to improve tumour penetration

-• Exploring device-enabled delivery to overcome tumour barriers and personalise solid tumour care
+• Utilising device-enabled delivery to overcome tumour barriers and personalise solid tumour care

 14:25 - 14:30